isaak-willett/Tawa/.github/pull_request_template.md

 ## Checklist:
 <!-- Complete before asking for review -->
-- [ ] If ticketed add ticket in MR title
-- [ ] Add Jira/Whatever you use link to issue
+- [ ] Add issue link if associated
 - [ ] Include MR comments to help with hard to review sections
 - [ ] Write code in self-documenting style
 - [ ] On Merge Request pass CI checks (or relevant reason for expected failures)